Cardano-Project-Catalyst-Community/Catalyst-Circle/README (1).md

 - Facilitate communication, coordination and collaboration between the various Cardano communities that are represented, and to the extent possible those communities that are not represented.
 - Interact and Coordinate different  Sub-Circles so that the circle is responsive to the whole community and can build on the strengths of different communities .
-- Communicate if, and when, there is a violation of the community code of conduct
+- Communicate when there is a violation of the community code of conduct
 - Suggest improvements on plans and processes that shape Project Catalyst.
 - Define the election process for any following Circle & sub circle representatives and/or participants